seanelliott86/personal-site/src/blog/2024-12-27-catching-accessibility-issues-early-with-react-testing-library.md

 });
 ```

-Now two things with the above test, first will fail, but we can simply add in the autocomplete attribute and the appropriate values for the autocomplete.
+Now two things with the above test, first it will fail, but we can simply add in the autocomplete attribute and the [appropriate values for the autocomplete](https://developer.mozilla.org/en-US/docs/Web/HTML/Attributes/autocomplete#values).
 Second testing `autocomplete` functionality directly can be challenging because it is primarily a browser-native feature that relies on user interaction and stored data.
-So in this instance we can cheat a little.
+So in this instance we can cheat a little and look for attributes.

 ```diff
 ...